Jakederechte/Datapack-Minecraft-Addons-Serverfriendly/README.md

 This Pack combines many useful Tools for Minecraft, which can all be turned on and off separately.

 At the Moment there are these three Tools:
-  *Tree Excavation: Adds an Axe with which you can chop down entire Trees at once *Ore Excavation: Adds a Pickaxe that allows you to mine entire veins of Ore at once *Hand Furnace: Adds a Furnace that when offhand will melt your Ores and Food in the background
+  -Tree Excavation: Adds an Axe with which you can chop down entire Trees at once -Ore Excavation: Adds a Pickaxe that allows you to mine entire veins of Ore at once -Hand Furnace: Adds a Furnace that when offhand will melt your Ores and Food in the background

 At the moment we are still working on a Resourcepack for this Pack and on a 4th Tool